davidlaprade/risk_resolver/readme.md

 ### About
-This program speeds up RISK play times by resolving large battles without needing to repeatedly roll any dice.
+This program speeds up [RISK](https://en.wikipedia.org/wiki/Risk_(game)) play times by resolving large battles without needing to repeatedly roll any dice.

 It makes the following assumptions:
-  * It is always in the defender's best interest to defend with 2 troops if possible
+  * It is always in the defender's best interest to defend with as many troops as possible
-  * It is always in the attacker's best interest to attack with 3 troops if possible
+  * It is always in the attacker's best interest to attack with as many troops as possible
   * Competing armies fight to the death

 ### To Use
-Simply run the script passing in two ENV variables:
+Simply run the script passing in the following ENV variables:

 | Variable | Meaning | Default Value | Optional? |
 |--------------|---------|---------------|-----------|